rroethof/ansible-updates/README.md

 ## Author Information

-This role was created in 2022 by [AnyLinQ B.V.](https://github.com/AnyLinQ-B-V).
+This role was created in 2023 by Ronny Roethof